Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 If you have any questions regarding the storage of your fuel tank, call our fuel experts on 0330 123 1444 for help and advice.

-Domestic fuel / oil storage
+Domestic fuel and oil storage

 If you have a new or replacement fuel container installed at your home, such as for your cooker or central heating, you must adhere to building regulations.
 These vary in Wales, Scotland and Northern Ireland.
 The containers must be designed solely for the purpose of oil storage and must be fitted with a screw cap or closure to avoid leakage of liquid or vapour.